VMware

 6. You need to make sure you update your DNS record for your vCenter Server appliance before you go through the wizard to change the IP address.
 The wizard checks to ensure DNS points to the correct IP address.
 You will receive an error message otherwise.

-1. Assess Cluster Health – Review the overall health of your vSphere clusters.
-You don’t want to introduce changes on top of existing issues in the environment.
+1. Look at Cluster Health – Look at the health of your clusters, are they in good shape?
+You don’t want to introduce new changes over the top of existing issues

-2. Disable HA – Verify that vSphere High Availability (HA) is disabled on your vSphere clusters as taking vCenter down could trigger HA failures.
+2. Disable HA – Make sure that vSphere High Availability (HA) is disabled on your vSphere clusters as taking vCenter down could trigger HA failures.

-5. Coordinate with Application Teams – Notify application teams and other stakeholders about the upcoming IP address change and request that they postpone any non-critical changes or deployments until the process is complete.
+5. Coordinate with the business– Notify application teams and other stakeholders about the upcoming IP address change

 To change the vCenter IP address, follow these steps: